Category:

 Cons

-It can be loud when in use, so I close the door.
+It can get quite loud during operation, so I make sure to close the laundry room door.

 What do you think, have you tried a Speed Queen?